 Ayurveda and Yoga go hand in hand.
 They are two sides of the same coin. ~Dr. Vasant Lad

-Ayur means "life" & Veda "knowledge" Ayurveda emerged from the spiritual texts of India called the Vedas, or Books of Wisdom.
+Ayur means "life" & Veda "knowledge" Ayurveda emerged from the theoretical texts of India called the Vedas, or Books of Wisdom.
 Ayurveda teaches us how to live in harmony with nature and how to recognize the power of self-healing from within.
-Health is looked at as not just physical health but emotional, spiritual, mental, social and universal.
+Health is looked at as not just physical health but emotional, social and universal.

 The Five Basics Elements in Nature also exist in our own bodies, Earth, Water, Fire, Air & Ether (Space) and the Doshas derive from these Five Elements.
 The Doshas are biological energies found throughout the human body and mind.
 "They govern all physical & mental processes and provide every living being with an individual blueprint for heath & fulfillment." ~Eat, Taste, Heal

 The doshas manifest through actions and qualities like personality traits, biological functions, body types and more.
 Your dosha derives from the time of conception which is called your Prakruti or constitution.
 Here the amount of Vata, Pitta & Kapha a person has is determined.
 We have all three doshas in our constitution but someone may be born with more Ether & Air so more of the Vata dosha is in their Prakruti.
 This person may have a quick and active mind, fast moving, likes dry foods and may have constipation.
 Where someone with more Fire or Pitta dosha in their Prakruti will tend to be intense, hard working, can anger easily and often hungry.
 A Kapha type person is mainly made up of Water & Earth will have the tendency to be gentle, introverted, grounded and enjoys sweets.

 While one Dosha may have the most influence there is usually a second dosha that also has a strong effect, this is called Dual-Dosha.